1amn0body/isbnBookInfoGet/README.md

 In both cases the output is structured according to this scheme: 'Title, Book series, Author(s), Input ISBN'

 The executable .exe file is built with [PyInstaller](http://www.pyinstaller.org/).
-Other platform releases may be added in the future.